| GENERAL INFO (Jump to Diary)|

 have been eaten by the goats.
 Even among the huge and modern houses outside

-town have goats roaming around.
+town, goats are roaming around.
 I try to find some herbs and alike, but the

 before I enter the mountains.
 The road is great, and I can enjoy the views.